-Anita Andreis is a Croatian born, New Zealand based, music producer, singer-songwriter and an award-winning composer renowned for her works in the field of film music.
+Anita Andreis is a Croatian-born, New Zealand-based, artist, music producer, singer-songwriter and award-winning composer renowned for her works in the field of film music.
 Andreis has worked on a variety of films, TV, theatre and ballet productions, both independent and commercial.
-She has won three Best Film Music Awards for her musical scores to the animation films Guliver and Bobo.
+She has won three Best Film Music Awards for her musical scores for the animation films Guliver and Bobo.

 Beginnings & Music Education

 Anita Andreis was born in Zagreb, Croatia, where she grew up and completed her early education.
-Already as a young child, she presented an exceptional music talent and started learning to play the guitar and a piano.
+Already as a young child, she presented an exceptional musical talent and started learning to play the guitar and a piano.
 A passionate film fan, Andreis set her sights on becoming a film composer and began composing at a young age.
-Her journey of musical discovery started by attending private classes of studying classical music forms and works of composers of classical music.
-She then continues her life-long music professional study on Berklee College of Music, firstly specializing in “Production of music for film and games” and then completing her Master studies of “Composition and Orchestration for Film and TV” after being awarded by the Celebrity Scholarship of Michel Camilo as one of the most promising Berklee students with exceptional achievements.
+Her journey of musical discovery started with attending private classes to studying classical music forms and works of composers of classical music.
+She then continues her life-long music professional study at Berklee College of Music, firstly specializing in “Production of music for film and games” and then completing her Master’s studies in “Composition and Orchestration for Film and TV” after being awarded by the Celebrity Scholarship of Michel Camilo as one of the most promising Berklee students with exceptional achievements.

 Composing for Film & TV